- 1 History Of The Ao Dai:

 Hidden Hint: Leave nothing to chance – bring a few reference photos so your tailor has a visual image of your garment

 After we’d decided on patterns and colours, it was time to discuss the style.
 There were many customisable features such as; neckline design and height, sleeve length, shoulder design and basically any other special features you would like to include.
-Before this experience we had no idea that all these variations were even possible!
+Before this experience we didn’t know all these variations were even possible!
 It seems that an Ao Dai can be a very creatively expressive article of clothing.

 After all of our design requests, the Bebe staff member then drew up an example of what the Ao Dai would look like.